Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: METHODOLOGY

 \subsection{Optimization}

-To minimize the displacement of the inverse projected markings, instead of directly fitting the contours\cite{jang2021lane} after projecting them to the ground plane, we pursue to estimate an optimal homography matrix $\mathbf{H}$ and the position of markings' corners at the same time to minimize the projection error.
+To minimize the displacement of the inversely projected markings, instead of directly fitting the contours\cite{jang2021lane} after projecting them to the ground plane, we pursue to estimate an optimal homography matrix $\mathbf{H}$ and the position of markings' corners at the same time to minimize the projection error.
+The reprojection relation from the marking corner positions in the Euclidean space to the image pixel plane follows the equation: